membraneframework/bundlex/README.md

 Similarly to CNodes Bundlex provides `Bundlex.Port` module for a little easier interacting with Ports.
 Please refer to the module's documentation to see how to use it.

+### Cross-compilation

+With proper setup Bundlex can support cross-compilation.
+When using Nerves the cross-compilation should work out of the box.

+Using your own toolchain is also possible, although it wasn't tested.
+The following environment variables need to be set:
+- CROSSCOMPILE
+- CC - path to the C compiler for cross-compiling to the target
+- CFLAGS - C compilation flags
+- CXX - path to the C++ compiler for cross-compiling to the target
+- CXXFLAGS - C++ compilation flags
+- LDFLAGS - Linker flags

+When cross-compiling some warnings may be raised about not being able to load nifs, but that's expected, since they are most likely built for different architecture

 ### Documentation of the native code